farhi/matlab-stargo/README.md

 - The SkyChart menu relates to commands for the sky view.
 - The Planning menu allow to define a set of targets, and then run through an observation list with exposure times.

+Experiment the interface a little to discover its functionalities.

 Setup of the scope
 ==================